 Who requires knee replacement surgery?

-Knee replacement surgery is a procedure suggested to people who have osteoarthritis, knee deformities, or chronic knee damage.
+Knee replacement surgery is a procedure suggested for people who have osteoarthritis, knee deformities, or chronic knee damage.
 These people typically have trouble climbing stairs, walking for long periods of time, and getting in and out of chairs.
 In addition to restricting movement, the knee can also become inflamed, causing a lot of pain.
 That’s why the main reason to have knee replacement surgery is to ease pain and disability caused by arthritis or other joint problems — all the while preserving movement.

-6 Treatment Alternatives to Knee Replacement Surgery
+6 Alternatives to Knee Replacement Surgery

 Arthritis can weaken your joints over time, making it progressively more difficult to move around.
 That’s why it’s important to strengthen the muscles around the knee.
 Not only does this make movement easier it also improves flexibility.
 Just make sure that you avoid any exercises that require twisting the knee or running.
 Whether you’re working out alone or in a group, good exercises for your knees include: